micro-os-plus/micro-test-plus-xpack/README.md

 The **International Software Testing Qualification Board** defines some terms used in testing frameworks:

-- test condition: A testable aspect of a component or system identified as a basis for testing.
+- test condition: a testable aspect of a component or system identified as a basis for testing (in µTest++ implemented as `expect()` or `assume()` functions);
-- test case: A set of preconditions, inputs, actions (where applicable), expected results and postconditions, developed based on test conditions.
+- test case: a set of preconditions, inputs, actions (where applicable), expected results and postconditions, developed based on test conditions (in µTest++ implemented as `test_case()` functions)
-- test suite: A set of test scripts or test procedures to be executed in a specific test run.
+- test suite: a set of test scripts or test procedures to be executed in a specific test run (in µTest++ implemented as `test_suite` classes).

 For more details see: <http://glossary.istqb.org/en/search/test%20case>.

 ### Getting started

-The absolute minimal test has a single test case, with a single condition, for example:
+The absolute minimal test has a single test case, with a single expectation, for example:

 ```c++